Can We Afford to Have a Child?

-Jen Olson, an early childhood professional with over 10 years of experience, thinks of herself as a lifelong learner, and brings that experience into her teaching daily.
-She recently realized that she needed to practice more self-care, and that modeling this for her students could create a learning opportunity for them as well.
-She explains, “If I come back from a meeting and I am rushing in, and I arrive to 14 preschoolers who want to share something with me, I need to just put my things down and say, ‘Hey friends, I actually really need to take a deep breath right now.’
-They say, ‘Yeah, you do need that.
-Let's do that together, let's help you!’”
+I am an early childhood professional with over 10 years of experience.
+I consider myself a lifelong learner and I bring that experience into my teaching daily.
+I recently realized that I needed to practice more self-care, and that modeling this for my students could create a learning opportunity for them as well.
+If I come back from a meeting and I am rushing in, and I arrive to 14 preschoolers who want to share something with me, I need to just put my things down and say, “Hey friends, I actually really need to take a deep breath right now.”
+They say, “Yeah, you do need that.
+Let's do that together, let's help you!”

-For Jen, the education system of the future must be one that understands early childhood as the beginning of a lifetime of learning.
-She argues that increased investment in early childhood would be the first step to creating such a collaborative educational system: “Whether you're teaching infants or third graders or adults, a shift in funding would elevate the level of so many components of education.
-And what comes to mind is care, but also advocacy and relationship, and respect—opportunities for things to be viewed as more collaborative and supportive.”
+The education system of the future must be one that understands early childhood as the beginning of a lifetime of learning.
+Increased investment in early childhood would be the first step to creating such a collaborative educational system.
+Whether you're teaching infants or third graders or adults, a shift in funding would elevate the level of so many components of education.
+And what comes to mind is care, but also advocacy and relationship, and respect—opportunities for things to be viewed as more collaborative and supportive.